Ye334-git/Ye334-git.github.io/README.md

 *   **JCP-EC Member:** I served as the **first and only Chinese representative** on the **Java Community Process Executive Committee (JCP-EC)** (2018–2022), the highest decision-making body for global Java standards.
 *   **Standards & Patents:** I hold **42 patents** (including 24 US patents) and have published over **135 papers**.

 ---

-## 💬 Endorsements

-> "Kingsum is considered a leading expert across the software and hardware industry for accurate data collection, intuitive analysis and identify optimizations...
-His knowledge of production systems at scale... resulted in significant performance improvements."
-> — **Anil Rajput**, AMD Fellow

-> "Kingsum's achievements in the realm of software-hardware co-optimization are truly noteworthy.
-He stands as a globally recognized authority in this domain.
-His profound understanding and significant international impact... has spurred innovation."
-> — **Prof. Yuan Xie**, HKUST (IEEE Fellow, ACM Fellow)

-> "He has a deep understanding of Intel processors and how to use performance optimization techniques to tune the hardware...
-He has led have groundbreaking performance improvements."
-> — **Vish Viswanathan**, Intel Fellow

-> "Kingsum is a world-leading expert in this field... widely recognized for his expertise in performance, modeling, and analysis of software applications, with a long history of high-impact work in industry."
-> — **Prof. Ed Lazowska**, University of Washington (Member of NAE, AAAS Fellow)

----